YTxFSGAMERz/WinAurex/CONTRIBUTING.md

-# Contributing to Windows-Optimisations
+# Contributing to WinAurex

-Thank you for your interest in contributing to **Windows-Optimisations**!
+Thank you for your interest in contributing to **WinAurex**!
 This framework aims to be the gold standard for safe, modular, and observable Windows configuration.
 We welcome contributions ranging from bug fixes and documentation improvements to entirely new configuration modules.

 ## Architecture Philosophy
 Before proposing changes, please understand the core architecture introduced in **v5.0.0**: